Blog Insights

 Think about the goal before the technology

-Whether you’re working on your overall strategy or a particular campaign or event, always start with clarifying the goal that you’re working toward and making sure that your entire team is on the same page.
+Whether you’re working on your overall strategy or a particular campaign or event, always start by clarifying the goal that you’re working toward and making sure that your entire team is on the same page.
 You won’t know whether launching a new TikTok presence or reigniting a dormant email campaign is the right choice until you’re clear on what you’re trying to achieve and who you’re trying to reach.

-Forum One recently partnered with Easterseals NH to define a future-ready strategy for their digital ecosystem, including opportunities for a new website, an employee intranet, and other digital platforms that could make the organization’s work more efficient and impactful.
-Through extensive audience and market research—such as staff interviews, staff and external audience surveys, and a comparative analysis of peer websites—along with an in-depth review of their current digital ecosystem and online user experience, Easterseals NH now has a solid foundation of data and recommendations to more effectively utilize their digital ecosystem to fulfill their mission, attract top employee talent, and increase donations.
+Forum One partnered with Easterseals NH to define a future-ready strategy for their digital ecosystem, including opportunities for a new website, an employee intranet, and other digital platforms that could make the organization’s work more efficient and impactful.
+Through extensive audience and market research—such as staff interviews, audience surveys, and a comparative analysis of peer websites—along with an in-depth review of their current digital ecosystem and online user experience, Easterseals NH now has a solid foundation of data and recommendations to more effectively utilize their digital ecosystem to fulfill their mission, attract top employee talent, and increase donations.

 Don’t reinvent the wheel

-Other organizations are facing the same challenges, and there are a lot of great technology solutions for digital engagement.
+Other mission-driven organizations are facing the same challenges, and there are a lot of great technology solutions for digital engagement.
 Get free advice from nonprofit technology groups, attend virtual events, or sign up for a competitor’s email list to see what’s working and what’s not.

-Our work with the ALS Association details how it transitioned from the viral success of the “Ice Bucket Challenge” to a streamlined, comprehensive digital strategy that united local chapters and national audiences.
-The ALS Association had a national website and individual sites for each regional chapter.
-The challenge was that if a piece of content was updated on the main ALS Association website, each chapter website would then need to update it as well, and the risk of having outdated information on some of the sites was, understandably, a major concern due to the complexity of the disease.
-By implementing a new CMS and information architecture, ALS Association now has a standardized and flexible digital ecosystem to manage content, which has in turn amplified the Association’s voice and message across its 39 geographically dispersed chapters and beyond.
+The organization had a national website and individual sites for each regional chapter.
+If a piece of content was updated on the main ALS Association website, each chapter website would then need to update it, as well.
+The risk of having outdated information on some of the sites was, understandably, a major concern due to the complexity of the disease.
+And the “reinventing the wheel fatigue” experienced each time content was published across sites was all-too-real.
+By implementing a new CMS and information architecture, ALS Association now has a standardized and flexible digital ecosystem to manage content, which has in turn amplified the association’s voice and message across its 39 geographically dispersed chapters and beyond.

 Start (and fail) small